movq/openbsd/notes/transient-softraid-crypto.md

 area on the backing device.

-The intended use is mapping an existing encrypted payload whose geometry and raw AES-XTS key have already been determined by userland, including VeraCrypt volumes using Linux-compatible `aes-xts-plain64` sector tweaks.
+The intended use is mapping an existing encrypted payload whose geometry and raw AES-XTS key have already been determined by userland, including LUKS or VeraCrypt volumes using Linux-compatible `aes-xts-plain64` sector tweaks.

 The mode should reuse softraid's established: